arniebradfo/auto-constraints-figma-plugin/README.md

 ## TODO
+- Bugs
+  - When making a frame in an autolayout, don't assign group x,y
+  - lines don't work
+    - test other geometry...
+    -
 - remove React if its not necessary
 - Watch Mode
   - add "Manual Constraints" setting to watch mode - experiment with auto detecting "Manual Constraints" by inspecting interaction by inspecting pre/post selection differences in Constraints